Celusendon/devInterview/FrontendDeveloper/Tasks.md

 > 	}
 > ]
 > ```
-> Modify the code so that we are able to select all the customers we get back from the backend by their names, but use their IDs as value.
+> Modify the code to select all the customers we get back from the backend by their names but use their IDs as value.